Becky Hill: Style

+Influences

+Hill has cited a range of electropop, and indie pop acts as major musical influences.
+In an interview with The Line of Best Fit, she named Robyn, Ellie Goulding, La Roux, and Passion Pit as key inspirations, noting that such artists "have made pop cool" by blending a range of left-field genres.
+Hill stated that for her first album she aspired to achieve an "energetic and quirky" sound similar to Pit and Goulding, while also aiming to write "beautiful songs" in the style of Bon Iver, and Ben Howard.

+She expressed admiration for dance-pop producers MNEK, Cashmere Cat, Shy FX, pop singer Ariana Grande, as well drum and bass vocalist Jenna G, and for the songwriting of American rapper Will.i.am, naming Elephunk as one of her ideal pop records, alongside Maroon 5's Songs About Jane, Gavin DeGraw's Chariot, and Lauryn Hill's The Miseducation of Lauryn Hill.

 Personal life

 In April 2021, Hill came out as queer on her Twitter account, stating "I've definitely felt uncomfortable branding myself as straight, or anything else for that matter, but queer seems to be the most fitting identity for who I am".
 In January 2022, Hill announced her engagement to her long-term boyfriend.
 The couple married on 12 September 2025.

 She is a supporter of Walsall F.C.